 In the $\Lambda$CDM model, $H_0$ is a constant by definition: it represents the Hubble parameter $H(z)$ at the present epoch $H_0=H(z=0)$.
 However, recent results have shown that $H_0$ depends on the redshift of the probes used to determine it.
 The first of these results, from six gravitationally lensed quasars with measured time delays by the H0LiCOW program, indicated that $H_0$ decreases with lens redshift \cite{H0LiCOW}, with no evidence suggesting that this trend is due to unaccounted systematics \cite{H0LiCOW_sistematicos}.
-Subsequent studies have found a similar feature in different datasets \cite{PhysRevD.102.103525,OCOLGAIN2024101464,Malekjani2024,Dainotti_2021,10.1093/mnras/stac2728,evidence_decreasing,jia2024uncorrelatedestimations,galaxies10010024,PhysRevD.106.L041301,PhysRevD.103.103509}, offering a new perspective on the Hubble tension due to an apparent redshift dependence of a quantity that should, tautologically, be a constant.
+Subsequent studies have found a similar feature in different datasets \cite{PhysRevD.102.103525,OCOLGAIN2024101464,Malekjani2024,Dainotti_2021,10.1093/mnras/stac2728,evidence_decreasing,Jia_2025,galaxies10010024,PhysRevD.106.L041301,PhysRevD.103.103509}, offering a new perspective on the Hubble tension due to an apparent redshift dependence of a quantity that should, tautologically, be a constant.

-Recently, the Dark Energy Spectroscopic Instrument (DESI) collaboration published its cosmological constraints from the first year of observations of baryon acoustic oscillations (BAO).
-The results favor models with a DE component whose equation of state varies with time by more than $2.6\sigma$ \cite{DESI}, which challenges the paradigm of what we previously believed to be correct in the $\Lambda$CDM model.
-This dynamical DE could be responsible for a $H_0$ that depends on redshift.
+Recently, the Dark Energy Spectroscopic Instrument (DESI) collaboration published its cosmological constraints from the first year of observations.
+The results favor models with a DE component whose equation of state varies with time by more than $2.6\sigma$ \cite{DESI} for the baryon acoustic oscillations (BAO) measurements with similar results from the more recent full shape analysis \cite{adame2024desi} with a significance from $2.5\sigma$ up to $3.8\sigma$ depending on the Supernova data used.
+This challenges the paradigm of what we previously believed to be correct in the $\Lambda$CDM model.
+This dynamical DE could be responsible for a $H_0$ that depends on the redshift.

-Ref. \cite{PhysRevD.102.103525} found that splitting cosmological data in different redshift bins up to $z=0.7$ gives different estimates to $H_0$ which are in contradiction with a single constant $H_0$ at $2.1\sigma$ level.
-Leading to the conclusion that the Hubble tension is present even between late time measurements themselves when taken at different redshifts.
+Ref. \cite{PhysRevD.102.103525} found that splitting cosmological data in different redshift bins up to $z=0.7$ gives different estimates to $H_0$ which are in contradiction with a single constant at $2.1\sigma$ level.
+This leads to the conclusion that the Hubble tension is present even between late-time measurements themselves when taken at different redshifts.
 Ref. \cite{PhysRevD.102.103525} assumed a cosmological constant and used BAO-BOSS data \cite{eBOSSS}.
 The new DESI results lead us to question whether the new data together with a dynamical DE could solve this tension.